• Skip to main content

 Female hands breaking yeast-free seed crackers over a baking sheet full of healthy savory homemade crackers

-• I really like the rustic look of breaking apart these crackers with my hands.
-If you want your crackers to be cut into a uniform shape, you can cut them halfway through baking.
-After baking for 25-30 minutes remove the sheet from the oven, quickly cut the dough with a sharp knife, then return to the oven to be fully baked.
+• Cut for uniformity.
+I love the rustic look of hand-breaking the crackers after baking.
+But if you prefer uniform shapes, cut them halfway through baking.
+After 25–30 minutes, remove the sheet, slice the partially baked dough with a sharp knife or pizza cutter, then return it to the oven to finish baking.

 Crispy homemade super seed crackers without yeast or baking soda in a bowl on white table with wooden spoon and small plate filled with mixed seeds